ajayfoo/math-notes/college_algebra.typ

   they are usually written in the beginning of the expression.
 Example: $327 pi b^88$ in the expression $327 pi b^88 + c^2 + d + 45$.
 + *Leading Coefficient*: The constant part of the *leading term*.
++ *Fundamental Theorem of Algebra*: Every polynomial equation of degree "n" with complex number coefficients has "n" roots or solutions in the complex numbers(#sym.CC).
++ *Root Or Zero Or Solution Of A Polynomial*: The value of variable(s) in the polynomial for which it equals zero.

 === Special Forms of Polynomials